hongshui3000/BNNs_ARM_GAP8/ARM_XNOR/forward/README.md

 * The model file included reached a precision of 63%

-* The test image included is test image number 2

 * The network can not handle convolutions with feature maps that don't have a depth of 32

 * Due to floating point precisions the final numerical result may vary by less than 1% (classification remains the same for all the images in the test set)

 * MFCC preprocessing is not integrated for host machine.